ISibboI/evalexpr/README.md

 Please report a panic in this crate immediately as issue on [github](https://github.com/ISibboI/evalexpr/issues).

 Even if the crate itself is panic free, it allows the user to define custom functions that are executed by the crate.
-The user needs to ensure that the function he provides to the crate never panic.
+The user needs to ensure that the functions they provide to the crate never panic.

 ## Contribution

-If you have any ideas for features or see any problems in the code, architecture, interface, algorithmics or documentation, please open an issue on github.
+If you have any ideas for features or see any problems in the code, architecture, interface, algorithmics or documentation, please open an issue on [github](https://github.com/ISibboI/evalexpr/issues).
 If there is already an issue describing what you want to say, please add a thumbs up or whatever emoji you think fits to the issue, so I know which ones I should prioritize.

 **Notes for contributors:**